 The Remuneration Committee is formally constituted with written terms of reference which set out the full remit of the Committee.
 The Remuneration Committee met five times during the year.
-The details of meeting attendance are set out on page 40.
+The details of meeting attendance are set out on page year under review the Committee received advice from FIT Remuneration Consultants LLP.